The digital advertising industry is undergoing a huge shift right now. Before we know it, the deprecation of third-party cookies will be completed.

 - Contextual targeting.
-Just because third-party cookies are going away doesn’t mean you don’t need to have a targeting strategy.
-Contextual targeting, like keyword, site, or category targeting, can ensure you’re reaching users who are actively engaging with content tied to your brand.
+Just because third-party cookies are going away doesn’t mean you can throw out your targeting strategy.
+Contextual targeting like keyword, site, or category targeting can ensure you’re reaching users who are actively engaging with content tied to your brand.

 - Alignment to partners.
 Now is the time to start asking questions from your partners to ensure you are in the best position moving forward.
 A few questions to ask are: how are they preparing for the end of third-party cookies, what types of targeting tactics are available, do they use AI or data science to collect targeting data, and how do they handle data privacy.

 It’s a lot to navigate, but the phase-out of third-party cookies will eventually be a boon to the digital advertising industry.
 We’re well prepared already—now we just need to evolve our marketing tech stack to reflect the opportunities of this new era!